What is Autism Spectrum Disorder?

 If you are unsure if your child is a candidate for ASD testing, consider the following:

-Did your child struggle to reach developmental milestones (speech, crawl, walk) at a typical rate?
+Did your child struggle to reach developmental milestones (speech, crawling, walking) at a typical rate?

 Does your child have difficulty coordinating body movements?